Convergence of fixed-point continuation algorithms for matrix rank minimization: FPCA with Given Rank

-So as long as $\mu_L$ is small and $K_L$ is large, the recovery error will be very small. \end{proof}

-For arbitrary $X$, we have the following convergence results. \begin{theorem} Suppose that $b=\A X+e$, where $X$ is an arbitrary matrix.
+Theorem \ref{thm:FPCAr-Xs} shows that as long as $\mu_L$ is small and $K_L$ is large, the recovery error will be very small.
+For an arbitrary matrix $X$, we have the following convergence result. \begin{theorem} Suppose that $b=\A X+e$, where $X$ is an arbitrary matrix.
 Let $X_r$ be the best rank-$r$ approximation to $X$.
-With the same notation and under the same conditions as in Theorem \ref{thm:FPCAr-Xs}, FPCAr will recover an approximation $X_{(L)}^{(K_L)}$ that satisfies \bea \eea where $\tilde{\epsilon}_r$ is defined by \eqref{Thm-2-FPCA1-eq-epsilon}. \end{theorem} \begin{proof} We skip the proof here since it is similar to the proof of Theorem \ref{thm:FPCA1-X-arbitrary}. \end{proof}
+With the same notation and under the same conditions as in Theorem \ref{thm:FPCAr-Xs}, FPCAr will recover an approximation $X_{(L)}^{(K_L)}$ that satisfies \beaa \eeaa where $\gamma:=\frac{\beta^2}{2(1-\alpha)}+1$, $\beta:=2\sqrt{1+\alpha/\sqrt{8}}$, and $\tilde{\epsilon}_r$ is defined by \eqref{Thm-2-FPCA1-eq-epsilon}. \end{theorem} \begin{proof} We skip the proof here since it is similar to the proof of Theorem \ref{thm:FPCA1-X-arbitrary}. \end{proof}